-A fund flow statement reveals the reasons for changes or anomalies in the financial position of a company between two balance sheets.
-Fund flow statements portray the inflow and outflow of funds - or the sources and applications of funds over a particular period.
-A fund flow statement also identifies changes in the status of working capital of a company.
+A fund flow refers to the inflow and outflow of funds or assets for a company and is often measured on a monthly or quarterly basis.
+A fund flow statement reveals the reasons for these changes or anomalies in the financial position of a company between two balance sheets.
+These statements portray the flow of funds - or the sources and applications of funds over a particular period.

 Fund flow statements are used to show movement and activity related to both long-term and short-term funds by revealing: